-Hey guys!
-It’s Kelly here today, and we are going to talk about creating a muslin for the Sabrina Slims using our own specific sizes and shapes.
+Hey friends!
+It’s Kelly here today, and we are going to talk about creating a muslin (click here to learn more about muslins) for the Sabrina Slims using our own specific sizes and shapes.
 We will go over how to measure, how to blend different sizes together and then we are going to cut out our patterns and fabrics.
 Are you ready? 🙂

 Measuring yourself accurately is the first thing you have to do to get a good fit.
 Do NOT go by your ready to wear size.
 Always go by your measurements no matter what you are sewing.
 (This goes for sewing for your kids, also. 😉 ) The Sabrina Slims require four different measurements to start your path to the perfect fit, natural waist, hip, thigh and ankle inseam.
 It’s best to take your measurements with only your undergarments on.
 You won’t get a very accurate measurement if you measure over your clothes unless they are very fitting like I am wearing for this tutorial.